 Camden are evaluating a pilot of a new approach to ‘Getting Advice and Signposting’ that has been trialled since April 2017.
 A Quality Improvement project will be undertaken to embed the approach in clinical teams.

-The implementation of THRIVE is ongoing, and the impact of THRIVE will continue to be properly evaluated.
+The implementation of the THRIVE Framework is ongoing, and the impact of implementing the THRIVE Framework will continue to be properly evaluated.

 If you would like further information on Camden’s work with i-THRIVE, please contact Andy Wiener, Consultant Child and Adolescent Psychiatrist, The Tavistock and Portman NHS Foundation Trust firstname.lastname@example.org